aykim/twitterdatabase/README.md

 ##### 1) The path to program directory can be executed by others: drwxrwxrwx <- the rightmost x needs to be there.
 If is not done, then there will be an error when using COPY command:
 `psycopg2.Programming Error: could not open file "/data/timeline/final_xx.csv" for reading: Permission denied`
-- NOTE: If you google this, people will say this is due to running COPY instead of psycopg2's copy_from function.
+- Note: If you google this, people will say this is due to running COPY instead of psycopg2's copy_from function.
 I have tested implementing copy_from, and it causes random errors (ie: psycopg2.DataError: date/time field value out of range: 0")

-HOW TO FIX:
+- How to check:
 	if /data/timeline is my program directory, check with ls -ld command on every folder to the path:
 	-> `ls -ld /`
 	-> `ls -ld /data`
 	-> `ls -ld /data/timeline`
 All 3 of these commands should show "d___ ___ __x"  <-- rightmost x needed
+- How to fix
 	If not, use these commands:
 	-> `sudo chmod 777 /`
 	-> `sudo chmod 777 /data`